wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 1. Follow the all the pre-requisite steps above

 2. In addition to the pre-requisite steps above alter the following settings in your Stackscript:

->     "The Display name for your website e.g. My Demo Website" to "My Purity Template Demo"

 #### Demo JA Template One